 - 1. Scroll through the recording and find the section of data recorded while the subject was flexing and extending his or her hand. - 2.
-Use the Display Time icons to adjust the Display Time of the Main window so all three flexionextension cycles appear on the Main window. - 3.
-Click on the Analysis window icon in the LabScribe toolbar.
+Use the Display Time icons to adjust the Display Time of the Main window so all three flexionextension cycles appear on the Main window.
+The three flexion-extension cycles can also be selected by: - Placing the cursors on either side of the three adjacent cycles; and - Clicking the Zoom between Cursors button on the LabScribe toolbar to expand the segment with the three cycles to the width of the Main window.